-Adding salt to water before freezing lowers the freezing temperature of the water, meaning that your ice will actually be colder than frozen fresh water.
-Using sea water will work even better than adding your own salt to the water.
+Adding salt to the water before freezing lowers the freezing temperature of the water, meaning that your ice will actually be colder than frozen fresh water.
+Using seawater will work even better than adding your own salt to the water.

 4. Cool your drinks and food first

 Your icebox will perform at its best if you cool down the contents to go inside first.
 Place your food items in a fridge for a few hours first, then put the cold contents into the icebox.
-This way you’re saving your ice from having to cool the contents down in-turn making the ice last longer.
+This way you’re saving your ice from having to cool the contents down, which in turn makes the ice last longer.